n101661/owl/README.md

 | --- | --- |
 | Content-Type | application/json |

-and the config of [HTTP Parameter Object](#http-parameter-object) will be parsed as a JSON-form request body.
+and the config of [Job Parameter Object](#job-parameter-object) will be parsed as a JSON-form request body.

 For example, there is a config like: